bamlab/dev-standards/contributing/mo.s.md

     - A way to *check* that the step has been completed appropriately
   - Troubleshooting *(optional)*
 - Title should be prefixed by *[MO]*
-- File name should be kebab case and suffixed by `.mo`
-- Is referenced in the root *README.MD* and *SUMMARY.MD*

 ## Bad Examples